Portrayal of East Asians in American film and theater: Kim's Convenience (2016–2021)

-Warrior (2019–present)
+Warrior (2019–2023)

 Warrior is an American action-drama television series executive-produced by Shannon Lee and Justin Lin, based on an original concept and treatment by Lee's father Bruce Lee.
 The show follows a martial arts prodigy and his involvement in the Tong Wars of 1870s San Francisco.
 Bruce Lee developed the show in 1971, but had trouble pitching it to Warner Bros. and Paramount.
-The show premiered on Cinemax on April 5, 2019, and was subsequently renewed for a second season.
+The show premiered on Cinemax on April 5, 2019, and was subsequently renewed for two more seasons.

+Interior Chinatown (2024)

+Interior Chinatown is an action-comedy drama series based on the same book by Charles Yu.
+Starring Jimmy O. Yang, Ronny Chieng, and Chloe Bennet.

 Classic Hollywood cinema

 Dr. Fu Manchu

 In 1929, the character Dr. Fu Manchu made his American film debut in The Mysterious Dr. Fu Manchu played by the Swedish-American actor Warner Oland.
 Oland repeated the role in 1930s The Return of Dr. Fu Manchu and 1931's Daughter of the Dragon.
-Oland appeared in character in the 1931 musical Paramount on Parade where the Devil Doctor was seen to murder both Philo Vance and Sherlock Holmes.
+Oland appeared in character in the 1931 musical Paramount on Parade, where the Devil Doctor was seen to murder both Philo Vance and Sherlock Holmes.

 In 1932, Boris Karloff took over the character in the film The Mask of Fu Manchu.
 The film's tone has long been considered racist and offensive, but that only added to its cult status alongside its humor and Grand Guignol sets and torture sequences.
 The film was suppressed for many years, but has since received critical re-evaluation and been released on DVD uncut.